InessaDeAngelis/Toronto_Elections/README.md

-# Do More Subdivisions in Wards Increase Turnout?
+# Do More Subdivisions in Wards Increase Voter Turnout?
 An Analysis of the 2022 Toronto Municipal Election

 ## Overview of Paper
 This paper analyzes data from the 2022 Toronto Municipal Election to see if more subdivisions per ward increased voter turnout.